xtuml/erebus/README.md

      * Running on http://172.17.0.3:8800
     INFO:werkzeug:Press CTRL+C to quit
     ```
-#### <b>Serving the SwaggerUI</b>
-Once the server is running locally, the SwaggerUI can be accessed from http://127.0.0.1:8800/apidocs in any browser.
-This is a simple UI page designed using Swagger/OpenAPI3 to execute Test-Harness commands without needing the terminal or curl commands as detailed below.

 #### <b>Running a Test</b>
 An arbitrary test can be run with the any of the three following stages before running the `/startTest` endpoint,  once the Flask service is running: